The Make Array column allows you to join multiple values from various columns into an array, regardless of their column names.

-If you’re familiar with arrays in Glide, you’ll know that Glide will automatically create an array if the columns in your Google Sheet are named sequentially.
-This is useful for columns with similar data, like multiple image columns to create an image carousel or to assign multiple Roles or Row Owners in your project.
+If you're familiar with arrays in Glide, you'll know that Glide will automatically create an array if the columns in your Google Sheet are named sequentially.
+This is useful for columns with similar data, like creating an image carousel out of an array of images.

 There may be times when you need to create an array that is based on columns that contain different information or when column names aren't identical.
 This is where the capabilities of the Make Array column can provide greater functionality in your project.

 Array columns combine the data from multiple columns into a single column in the Data Editor.

 - In the Data Editor open the table you want to edit.

 - Add a new column by clicking the plus symbol to the right of the table.